MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/ns-acxcircuit-acx_circuit_composite_callbacks.md

 ### -field Size

-TBD - The length, in bytes, of this structure.
+The length, in bytes, of this structure.

 ### -field EvtAcxCircuitCompositeCircuitInitialize